Sclerotium: Claviceps purpurea

 In early times, ergot alkaloids have been used for folk medicine.
 For example, ergot was used as a form of abortion in Europe, but it led to hyper-contraction.
 In the 19th century, it was used to aid in the prevention of bleeding after childbirth and treatment for migraines and Parkinson's disease.

 Acid hydrolysis is used to convert alkaloids, produced by the fungus Claviceps purpurea, into D-lysergic acid which is the starting material for many pharmaceutical and recreational drugs.
 In 1938 Albert Hofmann synthesized one of the strongest known hallucinogens, lysergic acid diethylamide (LSD), from ergot alkaloid.
 Despite side effects of the drug such as paranoia, loss of judgment and flashbacks, psychotherapists and psychiatrists used it to treat patients with neuroses, sexual dysfunctions and anxiety.
 In 1966, the United States government made LSD illegal.
-Rarely, clinics have shown an interest in ergoline to treat patients with autism.
+Recently, clinics have shown an interest in ergoline to treat patients with autism.